deeptools/HiCExplorer/docs/content/example_usage.rst

                     --binSize 10000 \
                     --restrictionSequence GATC \
                     --outBam hic.bam \
-                    -o hic_matrix.npz > build_matrix.log
+                    -o hic_matrix.npz
+                    --QCfolder ./hicQC

 `hicBuildMatrix` creates two files, a bam file containing only the valid Hi-C read pairs and a matrix containing the Hi-C contacts at the given resolution.
 The bam file is useful to check the quality of the Hi-C library on the genome browser.
 A good Hi-C library should contain piles of reads near the restriction fragment sites.
-The log output contains the number of valid pairs, duplicated pairs and other useful information.
-Usually, only 25%-40% of the reads are valid and used to build the Hi-C matrix mostly because of the reads that are on repetitive regions that need to be discarded.
+In the `QCfolder` a html file is saved with plots containing useful information for the quality control of the Hi-C sample like the number of valid pairs, duplicated pairs, self-ligations etc. Usually, only 25%-40% of the reads are valid and used to build the Hi-C matrix mostly because of the reads that are on repetitive regions that need to be discarded.

 An important quality control measurement to check is the `inter chromosomal` fraction of reads as this is an indirect measure of random Hi-C contacts.
 Good Hi-C libraries have lower than 10%  inter chromosomal contacts.
+The `hicQC` module can be used to compare the QC measures from different samples.

 Correction of Hi-C matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^